Optimal Source Codes for Timely Updates: Acknowledgement

 \section{Acknowledgement}

 We thank Rajesh Sundaresan for pointing out connection to Campbell's work and to the reference~\cite{SundaresanHanewal} which led to Theorem~\ref{t:variational_formula}, the main technical contribution of this work.
-Also, we thank Roy Yates for bringing to our notice references~\cite{zhong2016timeliness, zhong2017backlog} and illuminating discussions on connection between our formulation and that in~\cite{zhong2016timeliness}.
+Also, we thank Roy Yates for bringing to our notice references~\cite{YatesDCC, zhong2017backlog} and illuminating discussions on connection between our formulation and that in~\cite{YatesDCC}.

-This work has been supported in part by the indigenous 5G Test Bed project supported by the Department of Telecommunications, Ministry of Communications, India, and by a PhD research grant from the Robert Bosch Center for Cyber-Physical Systems at the Indian Institute of Science, Bangalore.
+This work has been supported in part by the indigenous 5G Testbed project supported by the Department of Telecommunications, Ministry of Communications, India, by the Science and Engineering Research Board (SERB) under Grant No. DSTO-1677, and by a PhD research grant from the Robert Bosch Center for Cyber-Physical Systems at the Indian Institute of Science, Bangalore.